-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 But what if you have the Memnite, but not the Warstorm Surge?
 In that case, you can strap Infinite Reflection onto an Inferno Titan, and your free Memnite is now an Inferno Titan that does 3 damage on etb! you can even do this without Zedruu involved if you're willing to ping yourself a bunch of times.

-The alternative method for this one is the double-planeswalker surprise: cast Temporal Mastery with Saheeli, Sublime Artificer in play.
+The current method for this one is the double-planeswalker surprise: cast Temporal Mastery with Saheeli, Sublime Artificer in play.
 Saheeli makes a servo, then makes that servo into a copy of Mirror of Fate.
 Sacrifice the copy Mirror to put Temporal Mastery back on top.
 Then plus Venser, the Sojourner to flicker Saheeli to reset her loyalty to 5.
-The best part of this variant is that Venser only needs to reset Saheeli every other turn, so the off turns can be used to make Zedruu unblockable and win with commander damage.
+The best part of this is that Venser only needs to reset Saheeli every other turn, so the off turns can be used to make Zedruu unblockable and win with commander damage.

 Similarly enough that I'm just listing it in this combo, Strionic Resonator/mana rocks/Eye of the Storm/Turnabout.
 Strionic Resonator copies the Eye of the Storm trigger, copying turnabout to untap all your artifacts to let you copy the Eye of the Storm trigger again.
 If the mana rocks make 3 mana, it's infinite mana.
 If there's another spell in the Eye, that's infinite copies of that spell.
 Plenty of ways to end the game with infinite strionic resonator activations.
 And if you have both Turnabout and Catch // Release in Eye of the Storm, you can untap lands with Turnabout and Resonator with Catch to go infinite (and eventually cast infinite copies or Release, obviously)